 In this vast and diverse country, you can travel by bus or plane pretty inexpensively and enjoy everything from cloud forests to jungles, snow-covered volcanoes to pyramids, cosmopolitan cities to undeveloped beaches.

 Of course, this is not some egalitarian utopia by any means.
 More than 50 percent of the population lives in poverty and the very fact that you’re coming here from the US implies that you will automatically be placed in the upper levels of society.
 As a newcomer, you'll need to pick the best place for you, and to integrate into society with respect.

 By keeping a level head and an open mind, living in the guest mentality, you too might be tempted to surrender to Mexico’s pull.
 Here’s what to do when you hear that call.

 Most foreigners—even those who own property—come in on 180-day tourist visas, and leave the country on a visa run every six months.
 Or they pay the $35 fee at the airport for having overstayed their visa.
 I recommend going the legal route.

 If you are hired by a company within Mexico, it will sponsor your temporary residency visa.
 You will need to renew this visa once per year in order to work, and after four consecutive years you can apply to be a permanent resident.

-After 10 years with a combo of temporary and permanent residency, you can apply to become a Mexican citizen, though you would have to renounce your US citizenship.
+After 10 years with a combo of temporary and permanent residency, you can apply to become a Mexican citizen.
 If you marry a Mexican citizen or even a foreigner with permanent residency, you can apply for temporary and then permanent residency without much hassle.